Community Projects

 On the Water

-The programme aims to build water confidence and agency in women who may feel excluded from water sports for social, cultural, or economic reasons so they can continue their blue journey with utmost self-assurance.
+We’re helping women build confidence on the water and agency in those who may feel excluded from water sports due to social, cultural, or economic barriers so they can continue their blue journey with self-assurance.

 Well One